flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 >   kernel resources.

 Now here's the amazing magical kicker: _file_ doesn't have to mean _file on disk_.
-The OS implements the file abstraction for **pipes**, terminals, and other resources, meaning that your programs can write to them using the same system calls as you'd use to write files to disk - indeed, from your program's standpoint, all it knows is that it's writing to a file; it doesn't know that the "file" might actually be a pipe.
+Just as Rails implements the ActiveRecord abstraction for MySQL and Postgres, the OS implements the file abstraction for **pipes**, terminals, and other resources, meaning that your programs can write to them using the same system calls as you'd use to write files to disk - indeed, from your program's standpoint, all it knows is that it's writing to a file; it doesn't know that the "file" might actually be a pipe.
+Exercise for the reader: which design choices enable this degree of loose coupling?

-This is a huge part of UNIX's famed simplicity.
+This design is a huge part of UNIX's famed simplicity.
 It's what lets us run this in a shell:

 ```bash
 # list files in the current directory and perform a word count on the output